Msaghu/aws-bootcamp-cruddur-2023/journal/week6.md

 ### Step 3: Create a new CloudWatch log group

+## ECS Security best practises
+### Business Use cases of of AWS ECS
+1. Deploying an application to a container using AWS ECS.

 ### Security challenges with AWS Fargate
 1. Infrastructure is AWS managed thus no visilibility of infrastructure.